How To Hire a Realtor To Sell Your Home: Who Has What It Takes?

 “Communication is the biggest and most important part of the relationship between a Realtor and the seller,” says Daneault.
 “Even if you’ve worked with an agent as a buyer, if you’ve never sold a house before, this will be your first time learning how to prep a house to sell.
 So you need an agent that you’re comfortable with who can explain what the process looks like.”

 And it’s not just the ins and outs of the home sale process that you’ll lean on your agent for.
-Selling a home can be an emotional process.
+Selling a home is an emotional journey that can quickly become stressful.

 Boswell understands the need for an agent that you feel comfortable with.
 “This is the biggest transaction of some people’s lives, and depending on the scenario, it can be scary.
 It can be related to divorce or selling a parent’s home that’s passed.”
 It can also be an exciting start to a new adventure.
 So finding an agent who’s understanding and empathetic and will go on the journey with you is key to a successful relationship.